09panesara/PartII-Bioinformatics/README.md

 Bioinformatics Course for Computer Science II

 In this repository:

-Needleman-wunsch - for global alignment
+- Alignment of Strings
+    1. Needleman-wunsch
+- Building Phylogenetic Trees:
+    1. UPGMA